Gaetz withdraws from attorney general consideration after Trump told him he didn’t have the votes in the Senate

-By Eric Bradner, Kristen Holmes, Alayna Treene, Sarah Ferris and Annie Grayer
+By Eric Bradner, Kristen Holmes, Alayna Treene, Lauren Fox, Sarah Ferris and Annie Grayer

 “There is no time to waste on a needlessly protracted Washington scuffle, thus I’ll be withdrawing my name from consideration to serve as Attorney General.
-Trump’s DOJ must be in place and ready on Day 1.”
+Trump’s DOJ must be in place and ready on Day 1,” Gaetz wrote.

-Democrats were pressing for the disclosure of the ethics committee report detailing its investigation into Gaetz, including over allegations of sexual misconduct and other alleged crimes, after the panel’s Republicans voted on Wednesday not to release the probe’s results.
+Democrats, meanwhile, were pushing for the disclosure of the House Ethics Committee report detailing its investigation into Gaetz, including over allegations of sexual misconduct and other alleged crimes, after the panel’s Republicans voted on Wednesday not to release the probe’s results.

 Gaetz has vehemently denied the allegations investigated by the Justice Department and the committee, including the claim that he had sex with a woman in 2017 when she was a minor.